Guanjunyi/Y-graph/README.md

 # Y-graph: A max-ascent-angle graph for detecting clusters

 which is published in IEEE Transactions on Transactions on Knowledge and Data Engineering（TKDE）, 2024.
+DOI: 10.1109/TKDE.2024.3486221

 Abstract: Graph clustering technique is highly effective in detecting complex-shaped clusters, in which graph building is a crucial step.